ALADIN-$\alpha$ -- An open-source MATLAB toolbox for distributed non-convex optimization: Implementation Details

 with $\gamma \in (0\; \;1)$ and $\beta > 1$.
 In ALADIN-$\alpha$ we choose $\beta= 10$ and $\gamma = 0.25$.
 This rule can be activated by the option \texttt{DelUp} and is able to accelerate convergence of ALADIN-$\alpha$ substantially in some cases.

-Note that all the above heuristics such as regularization or parameter updates do---although they are heuristics---not interfere with the fast local convergence properties of ALADIN-$\alpha$.
-They are rather required for guaranteeing fast local convergence since they ensure that the assumptions made in the local convergence proof of ALADIN such as the positive-defniteness of $B_i^k$ are satisfied~\cite{Houska2016}.
+Note that the above heuristics such as regularization or parameter updates do not interfere with the fast local convergence properties of ALADIN-$\alpha$.
+They are required for guaranteeing fast local convergence since they ensure that the assumptions made in the local convergence proof of ALADIN such as the positive-defniteness of $\tilde B_i^k$ are satisfied.\cite{Houska2016}